Authentication and scopes

 contacts:writeCreate, update, delete, and manage contact CRM associations

-engagements:readList and read engagements, plus company and contact engagement reads
+engagements:readList and read non-private engagements, plus company and contact engagement reads

 tags:readList and read tags